-Pull quotes

-“Those who have been elected have a powerful, but little-used tool at their disposal: The power to convene.
-This is not a currency to be spent frivolously.
-You have to be judicious.”
-Roger Moe, former president of the Minnesota state senate [Carlson, C. and Wolf, G., “The Power to Convene”, The Council of State Governments, November/December 2005].

 "I have a hypothesis that most, if not all, major challenges that we face for our country or for our planet are ones that require multi-sector action, both government, non-profit sector, and the private sector."
-Talia Milgrom-Elcott, Executive Director and Co-Founder, 100Kin10 [Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+Talia Milgrom-Elcott, Executive Director and Co-Founder, 100Kin10 [Milgrom-Elcott, T., phone interview , August 16, 2016.]

 “For effective change in a complex system, you need to find ways to constructively involve everyone who is impacted.
 This is because in a complex environment if you are impacted, you exert influence.”
 Seth Kahan [Kahan, S., The Power to Convene and Set Context, Fast Company, October 2008].

-Deliverable 1: Elevator pitch summary
+Overview

 “The power to convene and the power of setting the right context are value generators.
 Together they are often far more powerful than the influence one person can exert.
 The robustness of multiple points-of-view is generally greater than what an individual can wield.
 And the field of impact grows much larger through the resulting expansion of the social network.
 For dealing with the most complex problems, we must involve stakeholders from every critical point in the system.
 Solutions, the good ones, are multi-dimensional.
 Therefore, we must bring together the most valuable players, helping them to work collaboratively – i.e., lend their enthusiastic engagement – using a framework that embraces their differing needs and unique perspectives.
 This is what the power to convene and the power of setting the context is all about.”
 Seth Kahan [Kahan, S., The Power to Convene and Set Context, Fast Company, October 2008]

-Intro
+Introduction

 Aligning public and private sector commitments is a specific iteration of collaboration between the Federal government and outside entities.
 While not rising to the level of formal partnership, commitment-generating devices like convenings and calls to action can spur an “all hands on deck” approach to catalyzing societal advancements.
 In particular, the Administration has a unique vantage point and the potent ability to act as an “impatient convener” [Chopra, A., Innovative State, Grove/Atlantic, Inc, 2016, p.
 88].
 A convening can be defined as leaders engaging with all sectors – public, private, non-profit, citizens, and others- to develop effective, lasting solutions to public problems that go beyond what any sector could achieve on its own. [“Public Solutions,” Policy Consensus Initiative] By convening interested parties and innovative thinkers, it’s possible to launch high-impact multi-sector stakeholder collaborations involving companies, foundations, nonprofits, investors, researchers, regional initiatives, and skilled volunteers.
 Collective impact principles are often employed by conveners to bring various stakeholders from multiple perspectives together at these gatherings, to broker partnerships, solicit pledges, and support a central call to action for which they have all been called together.